Skip to main content

 4. Upon written request, Payrix will provide the sub-merchant with an updated fee disclosure box reflecting the impact.

-5. Notification is not required for fee changes made in accordance with pre-determined fee schedules, such as those based on sub-merchant sales volume, provided that the schedules are included in the sub-merchants contract.
+5. Notification is not required for fee changes made under pre-determined fee schedules, such as those based on sub-merchant sales volume, provided that the schedules are included in the sub-merchants contract.

 Element 3: Contract Cancellation